dukeyico/Student-Management-System/README.md

 ## Live Demo

 **Base URL:** `https://student-management-system-production-723e.up.railway.app`
 *(Note: As this is a backend API, accessing the root URL may return a 404.
-Please use the API endpoints below.)*
+Please use the API endpoints in the API section.)*

 ## Tech Stack